ik-learning/automate-code-review/README.md

   * [X] Number of files > 10, should split MR probably.
   * [X] MR exceeded treshold.
 - Sandbox
   * [ ](deleted) on deletion du not remove example.
-Consider to commment CI logic only.
-Remove resources from local.
+Consider to comment CI logic only.
+Make sure to remove resources.
 - MSK/Kafka
   - [X] partial fix
   - [X] compare prefixes, e.g. where its new prefix of already exist
-  - [ ] enforce single format e.g. `-` or `_`
+  - [x] enforce single format e.g. `-` or `_`
     * (message) You also seem to be using a different format to the existing supply chain (ie. supply-chain- prefix, and hyphens), has your team chosen to change the format going forward?`
     * (message) First time team created a topic
   - [X] Added message for topic name consistency
   - [X] Kafka MR templates
   - [X] MSK MR `diff` instead of simple update
   - [X] Message `Please can you update the topic details section, and also put the topics in alphabetical order.
 You also seem to be using a different format to the existing supply chain (ie. supply-chain- prefix, and hyphens), has your team chosen to change the format going forward?`
 - [X] Labels
   * [X] Added label `danger-bot` on code review
 - [ ] Messages